jasonftl/football-match-tracker/README.md

 - You understand that the AI Match Report feature sends data to third-party services
 - You acknowledge that data sent to AI services may be used for AI model training
-- You agree to obtain necessary permissions before using AI features with players' data
+- You agree to notify parents/guardians before using AI features with players' data
 - You understand that Vercel may collect anonymous usage analytics

-### 3. Parental Permission and Player Privacy
+### 3. Parental Notification and Player Privacy

-- You agree to obtain written permission from parents/guardians before:
+- You agree to notify parents/guardians before using the AI Report feature that:
-  - Recording player names in the app
+  - You will be using first names only (not full names)
-  - Using the AI Report feature with player data
+  - Data will be sent to AI service
-  - Sharing any match data that includes player information
+  - AI may use this data for training purposes
 - You agree to use first names only (not full names) when using AI features
 - You understand that you are solely responsible for compliance with data protection laws